DPHonys/vue2-sfc-goto-definition/README.md

 ## Motivation

 When working on "legacy" projects that use Vue 2, you sometimes need to jump to a component you're using in another component.
-[The Vue - Official](https://marketplace.visualstudio.com/items?itemName=Vue.volar) extension for VSCode doesn't quite work for this—it goes to the nearest definition in the current file rather than the component file itself.
+[The Vue - Official](https://marketplace.visualstudio.com/items?itemName=Vue.volar) extension for VSCode doesn't quite work for this — it goes to the nearest definition in the current file rather than the component file itself.
 So, I've created this small extension to make my day-to-day work a bit easier.

+### Why not Vetur?

+The use of [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) is no longer recommended due to Vue 2 reaching [end-of-life](https://v2.vuejs.org/eol/) (EOL) and the extension's development ceasing.
+It's now advised to use [The Vue - Official](https://marketplace.visualstudio.com/items?itemName=Vue.volar), previously known as Volar.
+While Vetur does support "go to component definition" this feature only works if the path in the import statement ends with the .vue file extension.

 ## Extension Settings